MukulAmbulgekar/bikeShareAppDamandPrediction/README.md

 *  Search places on google maps to get bike status.
 *  Suggest new Bike Stations
 * K-Means Clustering for stations based on number of trips
+* Added demand prediction for number of trips on hourly basis using Gradient Boosting.

 ** Features to be implemented **
 * Demand prediction Algorithm